wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 The `BasicAuthenticationHandler` has been improved to handle authentication when the username has the organization domain(id) appended.

-Run the cURL command given below to get the organization list.
+For example, consider the following request to get the organization list:

 ``` java
 curl GET 'https://localhost:9443/o/<org-id>/api/server/v1/organizations' \